ProjectJello/ProjectJello/README.md

 # Initial Environment

-* The project will have been set up and running on `localhost:8080`.
+* The project will have been set up and running on `localhost:8079`.

+# Development

+* `./start-dev.sh`: This script runs a development server on `localhost:8080`.
+* `./build.sh`: This script builds the frontend assets.
+You only need to do this if you make changes to frontend assets while not using the development server.

+# Advanced

-# Making Changes to the Apache Configuration
+## Making Changes to the Apache Configuration

 The Apache VirtualHost configuration can be found in `server/provision/roles/apache-server/files`.
 If you customize it,